 Do you have any old tech piling up just collecting dust?
 If so, you may be thinking about donating or selling it.
 This is a good idea, especially since gadget prices are skyrocketing.
-Tons of people are in the market for a gently used smartphone or computer, rather than spend the big bucks on a brand new one.
+Tons of people are in the market for a gently used smartphone or computer, rather than spend big bucks for a brand new one.

 They forget to permanently delete sensitive data, and that’s a huge mistake.